Best Traeger Accessories 2026: Folding Shelves, Grill Covers, Pellets, Probes, and Grate Upgrades

 2. Full-fit grill cover – sun and rain kill Traegers fast without one

-3. Premium hardwood pellets – cheap pellets contain filler wood and burn dirty
+3. Premium hardwood pellets – cheap pellets contain binder wood and burn dirty

 4. Wireless meat thermometer – the built-in probe is not accurate enough